 Is a "Kurdish trace" possible?

 By the way, the "Kurdish trail" is also trying to find in the thundering explosions in Ankara.
 Someone is extremely beneficial to discredit the Kurdish national liberation movement in Turkey - and this is despite the fact that the victims of the terrorist attacks were mostly marchers for peace, among whom activists of pro-Kurdish political organizations of the left were predominant.
 However, without waiting for the results of the investigation, Turkish Prime Minister Ahmet Davutoglu named the Kurdistan Workers' Party among the four organizations that may be suspected of involvement in the organization of terrorist acts in Ankara.
 For more than thirty years, the Workers' Party of Kurdistan has been fighting for self-determination of Turkish Kurds, most of whom live in the south-eastern provinces of the country.
 As is known, Turkish Kurds throughout the existence of the modern Turkish state were subjected to discrimination by the Turkish authorities, manifested, among other things, in the denial of the right to existence of the Kurdish nation.
 Stubbornly following the concept of “nation-state”, the Turkish leadership sought to fully turkise the Kurdish population, with the aim of which not only did it not allow to create structures of autonomy and self-government, but also prohibited the study and even use of the Kurdish language.
 Over the past decades, the phases of active hostilities were interspersed with sluggish confrontation, and the total number of casualties was at least 40 thousand people.
 The Kurdistan Workers' Party was recognized by the Turkish government, as well as by the United States and a number of European states, a terrorist organization.
 Initially, the Kurdistan Workers Party was in Marxist-Leninist positions, however, after the party leader Abdullah Ocalan, currently in prison, became acquainted with the writings of the American social ecologist and self-governing theorist Murray Bukchin, in his political views there was a turn towards anarchism and anarcho -synicalism, after which the Kurdistan Workers' Party began to focus on the development of democratic self-government and criticism of all forms of state organization of society, including the national the state.
 In recent years, the Kurdistan Workers Party has refrained from active armed struggle, which has inspired many Turkish citizens in the hope of a peaceful resolution of the Kurdish problem, at least in the foreseeable future.
 However, the civil war in Syria again actualized the problem of the Kurds of Turkey.
 The fact is that with the start of hostilities in Syria, the formation of Syrian Kurds put under their control a significant part of the territory of the Kurdish regions of the country - Syrian Kurdistan, or the Rozhava.
 Naturally, the Kurds of Turkey provided significant assistance to the Syrian Kurds from the very beginning, especially since the organization operating in Syria - the Kurdistan Democratic Union - is an ideological follower of the Kurdistan Workers' Party and focuses on the political concept of Ocalan.
 For the Turkish government, the creation of an independent and even autonomous Kurdish state in northern Syria is a “terrible dream”, so from the very beginning of the struggle of the Kurds of Rozhava, the Turkish authorities have taken various measures to prevent the creation of a Kurdish state.
 Among these measures is the actual support of the IS militants fighting the Kurds.
 The fact is that after the “Islamic State” reached a number of regions of Syria to the Syrian-Turkish border, supply of smuggled cheap oil products from Syria and Iraq was organized through sections of the border controlled by its armed formations.
 In many respects, it is precisely through the export of petroleum products to Turkey that the activities of the Islamic State in the Middle East are being financed today.
 Naturally, the victory of the Kurds of Rozhava over the “Islamic State” in Northern Syria would also mean the closure of parts of the Syrian-Turkish border, which means the cessation of the supply of petroleum products at cheap prices from Syria and Iraq.
-Thus, the basis of the anti-Kurdish position of the Turkish leadership is not only political and ideological considerations, but also a trivial economic calculation.

 When an explosion occurred in the Turkish city of Suruç in 2015 in July, the Kurdistan Workers Party blamed Turkish security services for involvement in it, which caused a new round of Turkish-Kurdish conflict.
 In Turkey’s Kurdistan Region, and later in other regions of the country, attacks on policemen and military personnel have resumed.
 Simultaneously with the activation of Kurdish activists, Turkish military units stationed in the south-east of the country began operations against the Kurdistan Workers' Party.
 In parallel with the fight against the Kurdish opposition in Turkey, the Turkish army began to fire the positions of the Kurds in Syria and Iraq.
 Naturally, the response to these actions of the Turkish government were mass demonstrations in large Turkish cities, undertaken by Kurds and pro-Kurdish left forces, and accompanied by clashes with the police.
 Kurdish demonstrations were also held in Western European countries, where an impressively large number of Kurdish diasporas live - immigrants from Turkey, Syria and Iraq.
 In some cases, Kurds attacked Turkish diplomatic missions.
 When explosions occurred on Ankara’s 10 on Saturday, the Kurdistan Workers ’Party, declaring the need to show respect for the victims of the terrorist attacks (and among the victims were many activists and sympathizers of the Kurdistan Workers’ Party and some other Kurdish and left-wing organizations in the country) reiterated the truce.
 But the Turkish leadership responded to the truce with a statement about the unequivocal continuation of military operations against the Kurdistan Workers' Party.
 Thus, the Turkish leadership makes it clear that the Kurdish national liberation movement and its activists remain for him "enemy number one", against which it is necessary to wage a merciless "extermination" war.